Tara Beier: Personal life

 While working on a Nivea television commercial, Tara met Dennis Beier, a commercial film producer.
-The two married and currently reside in Los Angeles, CA and Joshua Tree, CA and have previously resided in Hamburg, Berlin, and Toronto.
+The two married and currently reside in Los Angeles, California and Joshua Tree, CA and have previously resided in Hamburg, Berlin, and Toronto.
 Tara and Dennis are parents to twin sons, Austin and River, born in 2021 via in vitro fertilization (IVF).
 Tara has openly discussed her IVF journey, including in an interview with Harper's Bazaar Vietnam aiming to inspire and support women facing fertility challenges and to celebrate femininity and motherhood.

 Beier is an advocate for environmental conservation, emphasizing the reduction of plastic waste.
 She often conveys this message through her active presence on social media platforms, especially Instagram.